rosulek/gmail-tickler/README.md

 You may find it useful to apply Tickler labels using Gmail's built-in filters to automatically snooze emails matching a particular query to a certain day/time.
 For example, you might automatically apply `tickler/6pm` (and skip the inbox) to certain emails so that you aren't bothered by them until the end of the work day.

-A similar effect can be achieved for individual threads with Gmail's mute feature.
-You can mute a thread with the `m` keyboard shortcut or from the More dropdown menu, and that will prevent it from being returned to your inbox by future emails.
+A similar effect can be achieved for individual threads with Gmail's mute feature, which is useful for noisy mailing lists.
+You can mute a thread in the Inbox with the `m` keyboard shortcut or from the More dropdown menu, and that will prevent it from being returned to your Inbox by future emails, unless those emails are sent directly to you.
 Muting threads will save you the effort of moving the thread to a Tickler label each time a new email arrives, and the Tickler will still return these threads to your inbox at the appropriate time.

 ## Fine Print / Known Limitations: